rmw395/CS-312-MiniProject-1/README.md

-# Mini-Project-1
+# Mini-Project-4
-Mini-Project 1 for CS 312 - Blog Web Application Using Node.js, Express.js, and EJS
+Mini-Project 4 for CS 312 - FrontEnd Integration to Blog Application

+Built off of Mini-Project 1, so there's no real backend.